Community planning

 The Community Plan focuses on improving outcomes and reducing inequalities for the whole of the Scottish Borders.

-The latest version of the Community Plan was approved by the Community Planning Strategic Board in May 2018.
+The 2023-33 Community Plan is available on our website.
+It was approved by the Community Planning Strategic Board in September 2023.

 The Community Empowerment (Scotland) Act legislation also requires the CPP to prepare and publish more localised plans addressing local challenges and to improve local outcomes.